rob10campbell/hoomd4.2.1-mod/scripts/sim-templates/Brownian-sims/fixed-box/3-gelation/analysis-BD/README.md

 cd analysis
 ```

-2. Update the filepaths sourced to in `package-install`, `analyze`, and `plotting/plotter` to match your installation of HOOMD-blue.
+2. Update the filepaths sourced to in `package-install`, `compile-module`, `analyze`, and `plotting/plotter` to match your installation of HOOMD-blue.

 3. Compile the fortran modules:
 ```bash